 Dr. Donglin Xia has served as our independent director since October 2007.
 Dr. Xia is an accounting professor of the School of Economics and Management, Tsinghua University.
 He is also an advisor to the Accounting Standard Committee of the Ministry of Finance in China and the deputy chairman of the Section of Basic Accounting Theory of the Accounting Society of China.
 He served as the head of the accounting department at the School of Economics and Management, Tsinghua University from 1998 to 2000.
-Dr. Xia currently serves on the board of Shenzhen Development Bank, a bank based in China and listed on the Shenzhen Stock Exchange; UFIDA Software Co., Ltd., a software company based in China and listed on the Shanghai Stock Exchange; and Beyondsoft Corp., a software company based in China and listed on the Shenzhen Stock Exchange, Shanghai Stock Exchange and Hong Kong Stock Exchange; Shantui Construction Machinery Co., Ltd., a construction equipment company listed on the Shenzhen Stock Exchange in China; and Xinxing Pipes Group, a company manufacturing ductile iron pipes and steel listed on the Shenzhen Stock Exchange in China.
+Dr. Xia currently serves on the board of Shenzhen Development Bank, a bank based in China and listed on the Shenzhen Stock Exchange; UFIDA Software Co., Ltd., a software company based in China and listed on the Shanghai Stock Exchange; and Beyondsoft Corp., a software company based in China and listed on the Shenzhen Stock Exchange, Shanghai Stock Exchange on the board of Huaneng Power International, Inc., a power generation company in China that is listed on the New York Stock Exchange, Shanghai Stock Exchange and Hong Kong Stock Exchange; Shantui Construction Machinery Co., Ltd., a construction equipment company listed on the Shenzhen Stock Exchange in China; and Xinxing Pipes Group, a company manufacturing ductile iron pipes and steel listed on the Shenzhen Stock Exchange in China.
 Dr. Xia received his Ph.D. degree in economics from the Research Institute of Fiscal Science of the Ministry of Finance in China in 1994.